Ricvalp/Ricvalp.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the Informatics Institute of the University of Amsterdam supervised by Efstratios Gavves an.
 I studied Physics at the University of Turin where I graduated cum laude and Physics at the Imperial College where I graduated with first class honours.
 My research focuses on the intersection of Dynamical systems and Deep Learning.
+My interests also lie in applied Geometry for computer vision and representation learning.

 <!-- A data-driven personal website
 ======